vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 The downside is that it isn't ordered by date, you get a colored (distracting and not matching with the default other) icons, and you don't see the numbers of days.
 Now you need to know the current date and calculate for yourself when it's the right date to put it on the street.
-So work todo to make it more practical and a cleaner presentation.
+So there is work to do to make it more practical and a cleaner presentation.

 This dashboard code belongs to the above presentation screenshot.
 In my case my `wastecollector` is `cyclus` that's why I have that name in my sensor name.
 Yours can be different.